spesmilo/electrum-docs/coldstorage_cmdline.rst

 .. code-block:: bash

-   cat signed.txn | jq -r '.hex' | electrum broadcast -
+   cat signed.txn | electrum broadcast -

 If successful, the command will return the ID of the transaction.